MCR Committee 2017-18

-Lauren is in her second year of a DPhil in Educational Psychology and is the President of the New College MCR.
+Lauren is in her third year of a DPhil in Educational Psychology and is the Vice-President of the New College MCR.
 As Vice-President, Lauren is responsible for organising a fortnight of activities at the start of the year to welcome in new graduates.
 She also works closely with the committee in representing the MCR to College and in organising the committee elections.
-Therefore, if you have any suggestions or questions regarding the various facilities and events available, please do not hesitate to contact her.
+Therefore, if you have any questions regarding the various facilities and events on offer, please do not hesitate to contact her.

 When she is not studying, Lauren can often be found at one of the many social activities in the MCR, such as formal dinners, exchanges with other colleges, and weekly bar nights.
 She also maintains a strong interest in choral music, which she pursues as both a long-standing member and manager of the College Choir at Christ Church.

 As the MCR Secretary, Corey is responsible for taking the minutes in MCR committee meetings and organising General Meetings.
 He is responsible for the basic admin of the MCR, but also organising the MCR election and housing ballot for the following year.
 When not science-ing or music-ing he is often found, beer-in-hand, in the MCR getting overly competitive at table football.